shajra/nix-project/doc/nix.md

 ## Building Nix expressions<a id="sec-4-2"></a>

+The following result is returned by our prior execution of `nix search --no-cache --file .`:

+    * nix-project-exe (nix-project)
+      Script to scaffold and maintain dependencies for a Nix project

-From our execution of `nix search` above we can see that a package named "nix-project" can be accessed with the "nix-project-exe" attribute path in the Nix expression in the project root's `default.nix`.
+We can see that a package named "nix-project" can be accessed with the "nix-project-exe" attribute path in the Nix expression in the project root's `default.nix`.
+This package provides the executable `nix-project`.

 We can build this package with `nix build` from the project root: